kacper005/flight_booking_backend/README.md

 ## Important information about DB connection

-In order to connect to the database when you run `FlightBookingApplication.java` you need to be connected to the NTNU network or use the Cisco VPN to connect to the NTNU network.
-This is due to the server only being available through the NTNU network.
+This application is running the MySQL database in a Docker Container.
+Before starting the application you need to have Docker Desktop installed and running.
+When this is done, do the following steps in the IDE terminal:

+1. Navigate to the "docker" folder in the project with `cd ./docker/`.
+2. Run the command `docker compose up` to start the MySQL database.
+If this command has been run earlier, you can use `docker compose start` to start the container.
+3. Run the `FlightBookingBackendApplication` class to start the application.
+4. To stop the docker container, run the command `docker compose stop` in the "docker" folder.